 ii).
 Send emails at the right time: The time that you send your outreach emails matters a lot.
 Your ability to know the perfect day and time to push send helps to determine your open rate.

 Depending on your industry, the optimal time may vary, but we have data from reliable brands and email marketing companies to work with.

 According to Experian, “Tuesday is the best day to send email, because emails sent on Tuesdays have the highest open rate compared to other weekdays, and email open rates usually increase after 12.00 p.m., with the most active period being between 2 p.m. and 5 p.m.”

 When you’re sending emails, adopt the mindset of an inbound marketer, not an outbound marketer.
 The chart below clarifies the differences:

-If you write an expert roundup post highlighting the thoughts of different industry experts, you’ll increase your chances of getting more links from those experts.
+If you write an expert roundup post highlighting the thoughts of different industry experts, you’ll increase your chances of getting more natural links from those experts.
 That’s because we humans like to reciprocate.

-We’ll discuss how to write an expert roundup post some other day, because this guide is about leveraging all of the resources that can get you 100 quality links.
+We’ll discuss how to write an expert roundup post some other day, because this guide is about leveraging all of the resources that can get you 100 high quality links.

-But, rest assured that even if you only get 10 high-value links through your email outreach, your rankings will improve and Google will trust your web pages more.
+But, rest assured that even if you only get 10 high-value follow links through your email outreach, your rankings will improve and Google will trust your web pages more.
 Consequently, Google will send you more organic users.
 If you’ve been targeting long-tail keywords, you’ll start ranking for them, too.

 Follow these simple steps to find the right blogs in your market: